greeffjean/Sirion-Cloud/README.md

 You will need an internet connection, Node.js installed on your computer.

 ## Installing
-1. install the latest version of NodeJS
+1. Install the latest version of NodeJS
-2. Open your text editor and make sure you are in the main directory.
-3. Open your Terminal in your editor and enter `npm install`.
+2. Open your Code Editor, open terminal and enter `npm install`.
-( now you have all the neccessary modules to test and deploy yuor app )
+( now you have all the neccessary modules to test and deploy your app )

 ## Deployment
-1. Open your text editor and make sure you are in the main directory.
-2. Open your Terminal in your editor and enter `npm run build`.
+1. Open your Code Editor, open terminal and enter `npm run build`.
-3. Open your Terminal in your editor and enter `cd build`.
+2. Then enter `cd build`.
-( from the build directory you can stage your website, my personal platform I use is surge.sh )
+( from the build directory you can stage your website, my personal platform I use is surge.sh, or yo can use React scripts )

-## Surge ( deployment )
+## Deployment Surge
-1. install the latest version of NodeJS
+1. Install the latest version of NodeJS
-2. install using npm by running `npm install -g surge`
+2. Install using npm by running `npm install -g surge`
-2. run surge from within any directory to publish that directory onto the web.
+2. Run surge from within any directory to publish that directory onto the web.

+## Deployment React
+1. Open your Code Editor, open terminal and enter `npm run start`.

 ## Built With
 Visual Studio Code